romgrk/samples-tracker/readme.md

 - `$DB_DATA_DIRECTORY`: This will contain the database data.
 It's an external volume that persits across docker restats.
-- `$FILES_DIRECTORY`: This will contain the database data.
-It's an external volume that persits across docker restats.
+- `$FILES_DIRECTORY`: This will contain the user-uploaded files.
+It's also an external volume.
 - `$CONFIG_DIRECTORY`: This will contain the application configuration (e.g.
      SMTP account, Google OAuth account, etc).
 It must be created by copying the `/config` directory of this project, and modifying the